jamesTaylorQA/JavaScriptLearnings/00-notes-Part-1/README.md

 7 primitive data types:

     1. Number.
-Floating point numbers -> Used ofr decimals and integers let age = 23;
+Floating point numbers -> Used FOR decimals and integers let age = 23;
     2. Strings: Sequence of characters -> Used for text let firstName = "James";
     3. Boolean: Logical type that can only be true or false -> used for taking decisions let ageOfMajority = true;
     ==============================================================================================================